NeoCH07/containerization-i/README.md

 # containerization-i

-This repository is an activity for 3.4 cloud assignment.
+This repository is for the  activity on the 3.4 cloud assignment. part 1:

-steps ():
-1. create a repo with gitignore (node).

-2. check version of node:
-node -v
-npm -v

-3. npm init
-to create package.json
+Create package.json (npm init)

-4. create index.js
+Create index.js

-5. run npm install express
-to create node_modules and package-lock.json
+Create node_modules and package-lock.json (npm install express) run localhost:8080 (node index.js)

-6. node index.js
-to run node at http://localhost:8080
+part 2:

-7. add Dockerfile copy
+Create Dockerfile

-8. add dockerignore

-9.
+Part 3:
+Setup an EC2; update and install docker.
+Build a docker image.
+Run the image and start the container.
+Use the IP address of the EC2, it should show the same as you from localhost.